linzjs/linz/docs/defaults.rst

 scripts
 -------

-The ``scripts`` default allows you to customise the scripts that are applied to each page in Linz.
+The ``scripts`` default allows you to customise the external JavaScripts that are loaded on each page in Linz.

 To use ``scripts`` define a function with the following signature::